kenkwma/kenkwma/README.md

 - 👀 I’m interested in all kinds of interesting things in the world or the universe!
 - 📫 How to reach me: (last name)(first name)@gmail.com
 - 😄 Pronouns: He/ him/ his
-- ⚡ Fun fact: I have worked in numerical astrophysics, theoretical AMO physics, and theoretical condensed matter physics.
+- ⚡ Fun fact: I have worked in numerical astrophysics, theoretical AMO physics, and condensed matter physics.
 Believe it or not?

 <!---
 kenkwma/kenkwma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.